MaddoxNehls/Pulse-Floor/README.md

+# 04/16/2025 ⚠️ PERFORMANCE ISSUES AND TYPE ERRORS ON MAC HAVE BEEN FIXED.
+IF YOU CLONED THE REPOSITORY BEFORE THIS UPDATE, PLEASE RE-CLONE IT.

 # Pulse Floor

 A rhythm-based dance floor game built with the Hytopia SDK.
 Players navigate a dynamic temple floor while avoiding pulse waves that destroy tiles.
 Test your reflexes and timing as you jump over deadly waves and collect bonus tiles for extra points!